PerezFromHell/conversation-extension-framework/README.md

 The Node.js 7.6+ requirement is a hard requirement as this time.
 It's possible that this can be used on previous versions, but in order to do so, it will need to be transpiled with compatibility for `async/await` and will require a ES2015 polyfill like [babel-polyfill](https://babeljs.io/docs/usage/polyfill/)

 ## Installation
-To install, add the following line to your dependency list in your package.json*
+To install, run the following npm command

-`"conversation-extension-framework": "pthoresen/conversation-extension-framework",`

-Then tell npm to fetch the repo by issuing the install command.

-`npm install`
+`npm install --save conversation-extension-framework`

-### Note
-*This is a temporary step during development.
-The tool will move to npm and the installation steps will simplify at that time.

 ## Usage
 An example implementation is provided at [./example/](./example/).